Prudhvi0001/Prudhvi0001.github.io/_posts/2020-07-01-RandomForests.md

 **Inspiration**: [Jeremy Howard fastai Course](http://course18.fast.ai/lessonsml1/lessonsml1.html)

-> Whether you need to classify a object or predict a continues outcome or even an cluster unsupervised data Random Forests offers you a base line model to test your results sometimes even a better one than most popular algorithm.
+> Whether you need to classify an object or predict a continues outcome or even a cluster unsupervised data Random Forests offers you a base line model to test your results sometimes even a better one than the most popular algorithm.

 With some of the perks including: